elastic-coders/flipside-platform/README.md

     flipside-bootstrap --target=[aws|vagrant] --keyname=<keyname>

-    **keyname = pem file name, will be stored into .secret/ folder under project root**

-With aws target this command bootstrap an aws machine, creating a configuration file in the project root folder ".flipside-config.json" containing some info on aws bootstrapped machine
+When target is aws:
+- the newly created key is stored under `.secrets` dir
+- the master configuration is stored in `.flipside-platform.yaml`

 ### Provision

-XXX TODO

 Installs salt and ancillary packages in the master machine

-    flipside-provision --target=[aws|vagrant] --salt-version --standalone
+    flipside-provision --target=[aws|vagrant] --salt-version --no-standalone

+Salt version defaults to `stable`

+Standalone mode can be set using the `--standalone` option

 ### Configure

+XXX TODO

 Push salt states and pillars into the master